 Housing Needs When Raising Baby Chickens

-Baby chickens can be kept in the house for the first few weeks in a cardboard box lined with newspaper or cedar chips.
+When raising baby chickens, they can be kept in the house for the first few weeks in a cardboard box lined with newspaper or cedar chips.
 Hang a light bulb or heat lamp to keep them warm, They can also be kept in a separate area of the coop with enough space to be warm but not overheated.
-To much heat can cause sanitation problems, suffocation, and, cannibalism, Make sure there are no square corners that the chickens can get stuck or hurt in also.
+Too much heat can cause sanitation problems, suffocation, and, cannibalism, Make sure there are no square corners that the chickens can get stuck or hurt in also.
 I keep my new chickens in a galvanized feeder trough that I purchased from Rural King.

 Raising baby chickens is less stressful if you adjust the space available in their housing as they grow.
-From one day to three or four weeks of age, the chickens will only need about a half of a square foot of space per chicken.
-From four to twelve weeks of age, you should increase the size one square foot per month.
-Full grown chickens should have on average about three to four square foot per bird with four square foot preferred.
+From one day to three or four weeks of age, the chickens will only need about half of a square foot of space per chicken.
+From four to twelve weeks of age, you should increase the size of one square foot per month.
+Full-grown chickens should have on average about three to four square feet per bird with four square feet preferred.
 Too little space cause overcrowding, it can never be too big.

 Moving the Chickens Outside

-There are many predators of the chicken, depending on what area you live in.
+There are many predators of the chicken to watch out for when you start raising baby chickens, depending on what area you live in.
 Providing a safe and healthy environment for your new chickens helps establish a healthy, safe flock.

 Make sure their area is in a location where you can closely monitor them.
 I can see my chickens from my living room window.
 Provide fencing all the way around the area, including the roof.
 Predators can be devastating to a flock of chickens.

 Now you know how to establish a safe environment for your chickens to grow up in that is predator-proof.
 It allows them to have the room required to grow at a healthy pace.
 You may want to read Adult Chickens on Your Homestead or Common Ailments in Chickens.
 These provide information on feeding and caring for your chicken’s health.